JonathanMEdwards/subtext10/doc/language.md

 Note that this query does not use a _join_ as in a relational database.
 Joins multiply tables together to produce a table each of whose rows contains fields from the input tables in multiple possible combinations.
 This can get confusing because data gets duplicated throughout the result, but it is hard to see exactly what is a duplicate of what.
 Tracking these duplications is the subject of the theory of _Functional Dependencies_, which you don’t want to have to understand.
 Subtext takes a different approach, combining tables by nesting them inside each other, reducing the amount of duplication, and making the necessary duplication explicit.
 This also allows the results to be updated: see _Updatable Queries_.

 The above example shows how to combine tables when they have fields that relate to each other, called a _foreign key_.
 Foreign keys often are found in data imported from external sources.
 For data defined inside a Subtext, there are better alternatives.
-See _Selectors_ for a better alternative to foreign keys.
+See _Selections_ for a better alternative to foreign keys.
 Often the simplest solution is to just define nested tables, for example:

 ```
 customers: table{
   customer-id: ###
   name: ''
-  orders: tracked table{
+  orders: table{
     order-id: ###
     item: ''}}
 ```
 Here the orders of a customer are created inside the customer record.
 This explicitly defines the structure implied by the foreign keys, which needed to be computed by a query.

-> Queries are a central research problem (especially making them updatable), but they may become a specialized advanced feature given selectors and the ability to refactor foreign keys into selectors
+> Queries are a central research problem (especially making them updatable), but they may become a specialized advanced feature given selections and the ability to refactor foreign keys into selections

 ### Tracked arrays